sparkleformation/sparkle_formation/docs/sparkleformation-dsl.md

   }
 }
 ```
-> NOTE: No key modification is performed when using `data!` as it is
+> NOTE: Because `data!` returns a Hash instance, no automatic formatting
-> simply a Hash instance.
+> (camel case conversions) will be applied to keys when accessing values.